A Book on Ethics and the Philosophy of Values

 a) A Catch-All Term

-To engage with nihilism effectively, we must first listen to the challenge it presents and bring its unsettling ideas to our awareness.
+To engage with nihilism effectively, we must first heed the challenge it presents and bring its unsettling claims to our attention.
 The question arises: what is a nihilist, and what does he have to say to us?

 Nihilism is often cited as 'the current of thought' that the study of values is meant to overcome.
-But before attempting to refute it, shouldn’t we first listen to what the nihilist has to say, identify what nihilism truly is, and confront the scandal of their idea?
-Without such openness, it seems that opposition to nihilism has so far missed its mark.
+But before attempting to refute it, ought we not first to hear what the nihilist has to say, to identify what nihilism truly is, and to confront the scandal of the idea head on?
+Without such openness, opposition to nihilism has so far, it seems, missed its mark.

 How, then, should we define nihilism?

 From a genealogical perspective, we can trace the history of nihilism as a political and intellectual movement.
-Historically, the term first appeared in 1761 with a religious connotation, then in 1793 in a political context, and by 1800, Hegel had used it in a metaphysical sense.
+The term first appeared in 1761 with a religious connotation, then in 1793 in a political context; by 1800, Hegel had used it in a metaphysical sense.

-However, the term was not popularised until 1862, when Turgenev introduced it in Fathers and Sons, although Nadezhdin is said to have used it as early as 1830 1.
+It was not widely current, however, until 1862, when Turgenev introduced it in Fathers and Sons—though Nadezhdin is said to have used it as early as 1830 1.

-The term gradually came to describe the desperate terrorists, defended by Chernyshevsky in What is to be done?
-(1862), who carried out attacks against the Tsar.
-These attacks, following the Congress of Berlin (1878), included two failed attempts before a third finally succeeded in 1881, an event that stirred deep emotion across Europe.
+The term gradually came to describe the desperate terrorists—defended by Chernyshevsky in What is to be done?
+(1862)—who carried out attacks against the Tsar.
+Following the Congress of Berlin (1878), two failed attempts preceded a third that finally succeeded in 1881, an event that caused a profound shock across Europe.

 The term was subsequently associated with German pessimism, led by none other than Schopenhauer.
-The success of Schopenhauer's philosophy, alongside the impact of terrorist attacks, elevated nihilism to a prominent cultural position.
-In Germany, as throughout Europe, extensive debates arose about the nature of pessimism.
+The success of Schopenhauer's philosophy, combined with the impact of the terrorist attacks, raised nihilism to a prominent position in cultural debate.
+In Germany, as throughout Europe, extensive controversies arose over the nature of pessimism.
 Nietzsche, initially a follower of Schopenhauer, was publicly branded a 'nihilist'.

-Zöckler, in his History of the Relations between Theology and Natural Science, even referred to Nietzsche as a 'pessimistic nihilist'.
-Nietzsche, in turn, accused Christianity, Buddhism, and the ideas of Socrates, Plato, and Schopenhauer of nihilism.
+Zöckler, in his History of the Relations between Theology and Natural Science, even described Nietzsche as a 'pessimistic nihilist'.
+Nietzsche, for his part, levelled the charge of nihilism at Christianity, Buddhism, and the ideas of Socrates, Plato, and Schopenhauer.

-As we see, this historical investigation offers little clarity on nihilism’s meaning as a concept.
-Instead, we observe that diverse doctrines, with seemingly little in common, are labeled nihilistic.
-The historical meaning of nihilism ultimately becomes a collection of religious, political, philosophical, and moral interpretations—suggesting that nihilism may be seen as a catch-all concept.
+As we can see, this historical survey sheds little light on nihilism's meaning as a concept.
+What it reveals, rather, is that highly diverse doctrines—with apparently little in common—have been labelled nihilistic.
+The historical meaning of nihilism thus turns out to be an accumulation of religious, political, philosophical, and moral interpretations, suggesting that nihilism may best be understood as a catch-all concept.

 1. Cf. Dictionnaire d'éthique et de philosophie morale, PUF, Paris, 2004, article "nihilism".